to enlarge

 The entrance of the village hosts a museum in a place that once was a prison.
 The basic architecture of what you will see around you in the village dates back to the 13th and 14th century.
 It is really a charming village.

-few pretty buildings: the Negovetic-Deskovic and Negovetic palaces from 1770 stand out with their notable facades.
+Once you enter the village there are few pretty buildings: the Negovetic-Deskovic and Negovetic palaces from 1770 stand out with their notable facades.

 If you continue down the road, after few meters you will arrive near the Parish Church of St. Andrew, the patron saint of fishermen, last time modified in the 18th century.
 Above the side door of the church you will see Moscenice coat of arms that represents St. Andrew with a fish.